 - The use of social media in scientific engagement and inquiry.

 Uncertainty in Interpretation- I am currently sponsored by Total to work on interpretational uncertainty, focusing on areas of structural complexity, this work will be completed by PhD student Alex Schaaf, in collaboration Florian Wellmann (Aachen) and Guillaume Caumon (Nancy).
 Past projects in this area have included "Improving interpretation Outcomes" a project funded by a NERC catalyst grant with industry (BP and ConocoPhillips) to investigate uncertainties in outcomes from the interpretation of seismic image data.
-PhD student Charlie Randle also works on interpretational uncertainty and is co-funded by the British Geological Survey.
-In August 2018 I will start on a new project funded by the Royal Society of Edinburgh to investigate the psychologies of seismic image interpretation with Ben Tatler and collaborators in Australia and the USA.
+Co-funded with the British Geological Survey, PhD student Charlie Randle worked on interpretational uncertainty.
+In August 2018 I started a new project funded by the Royal Society of Edinburgh to investigate the psychologies of seismic image interpretation with Ben Tatler and collaborators in Australia and the USA.

-Sub-surface Fluid Pathways - I have been working on aspects of Carbon Capture and Storage for several years, particularly focuing on the structural controls of fluid migration in the sub-surface.
+Sub-surface Fluid Pathways - I have been working on aspects of Carbon Capture and Storage for several years, particularly focusing on the structural controls of fluid migration in the sub-surface.
 This started with work on fracture controlled fluid flow at the InSalah CCS project and has lead to a series of research projects including a UKCCSRC funded project investigating natural CO2 flux along a fault in South Africa.
-PhD student Roy Ponfa Bitrus is working on 4D seimsic data from Sleipner to map the CO2 pathways using seismic attribute analysis, whilst PhD student Ali Jihad, using similar methodologies, is investigating the genesis of natural gas chimmneys in the Loyal Field, OffShore West Shetland.
-Since 2017 I have been leading input into the ACORN project on geological site characteristaion for potential storage sites in the UK.
-This EU ACT project brings together University partners across the UK (Liverpool, Edinburgh, Heriott Watt and Aberdeen) with Bellona and Raboud University, the project is led by Pale-Blu Dot.
-PDRA Juan Alcalde works full-time on this project.
+Completed PhD student Roy Ponfa Bitrus worked on 4D seimsic data from Sleipner to map the CO2 pathways using seismic attribute analysis, whilst PhD student Ali Jihad, using similar methodologies, has investigated the genesis of natural gas chimmneys in the Loyal Field, OffShore West Shetland.
+Since 2017 I have been leading input into the ACT Acorn project on geological site characteristaion for potential storage sites in the UK.
+This EU project completed in February 2019 and brought together University partners across the UK (Liverpool, Edinburgh, Heriott Watt and Aberdeen) with Bellona and Raboud University, the project is led by Pale-Blu Dot, PDRA Juan Alcalde worked full-time on this project.